sendgrid/docs/content/docs/ui/sending-email/using-handlebars.md

 ## 	Personalizing email with Handlebars

 We do not support full Handlebars.js functionality.
-Currently, dynamic templates supports the following helpers:
+Currently, dynamic templates support the following helpers:

   - [Substitution](#substitution)
   - [Conditional statements](#conditional-statements) (including `if/else` and `unless`)